t-weber/matrix_calc/README.md

 # matrix_calc
-A simple compiler for matrix calculations.
+A simple native compiler for linear algebra calculations.